samirak93/iCXMedia_DS/readme.md

 and help us identify the uniqueness of each cluster.
 The dendrogram shows us which groups of children are similar (shows distance between each clusters as well).

-The final saved model (saved from running `main.py`) can be run for new set of data in order to predict their cluster/classes.
+The final saved model (saved from running `main.py`) can be integrated with an application to predict the cluster/classes for new set of data.